cubik73/cubik73/README.md

 Graphic design and image optimisation

 **📚 Always Learning:**
 I endeavour to stay up-to-date with the latest trends and love sharing my knowledge with teams and stakeholders.
-Whether it's enhancing SEO, improving UX, or making front-end magic happen, I'm all in.
+Whether it's enhancing accessibility and usability, improving SEO, or making front-end magic happen, I'm all in.

 **📈 Fun Fact:**
 I have an ever-growing collection of Stormtroopers (including my own bucket [helmet] from the original moulds).
 I may have dropped stormtrooper ascii art and quotes into codebases in the past.